stellar/soroban-example-dapp/README.md

     | Allow HTTP connection | Enabled |
     | Switch to this network | Enabled |

-### Backend (Local Standalone Network)
+### Backend (Local Localnet Network)

-1. Run the backend docker container with `./quickstart.sh standalone`, and wait for it to start.
+1. Run the backend docker container with `./quickstart.sh localnet`, and wait for it to start.
-2. Run `./initialize.sh standalone` to load the contracts and initialize it.
+2. Run `./initialize.sh localnet` to load the contracts and initialize it.
   - Note: this state will be lost if the quickstart docker container is removed.
 3. Configure Freighter
   a.
 Install the custom Freighter Soroban release from https://github.com/stellar/freighter/releases/tag/v2.6.0-beta.2